 What is Neon?

-Neon is a fully managed serverless PostgreSQL with a generous free tier.
+Neon is a fully managed serverless Postgres with a generous free tier.
 Neon separates storage and compute and offers modern developer features such as serverless, branching, bottomless storage, and more.
 Neon is open source and written in Rust.

 Neon automatically and transparently scales up compute on demand, in response to application workload.
 Neon also scales down to zero on inactivity.
 Since Neon is serverless, it only charges for what you use and can deliver up to a 10x reduction in cost.
 To learn more, see Autoscaling, and Autosuspend configuration.

 Built for developer productivity